 - Bring fresh ideas to the table - many businesses have been doing things the same way for years.
 Take the opportunity to help them move ahead by bringing new ideas.

 - Build strong contacts and a large professional network.
-The employers and colleagues you meet at job placements are often future mentors, collaborators or advisors.
+The employers and colleagues you meet at job placements are often future mentors, collaborators, or advisors.

 - Receive the support you need to be successful, wherever you are.
 Take online courses for professional development during your work terms, e-mail on-campus contacts for guidance, and attend informal meet-ups with other students working near you.

 You can't go it alone, and in Science and Business you won’t have to.
 You can always talk to those who have been there.
 Student associations, ambassadors, and mentors are all available to give you that extra boost.
-You can find them in the Science and Business Student Room and or online in their Facebook page, whenever you need them.

 - Science and Business Student Association (SBSA)